elliotchen02/elliotchen02.github.io/index.md

 ---

-I am an undergraduate student studying computer science and artificial intelligence at MIT.
-My interests include computer vision, computer graphics, full-stack software development, and green technology.
+I am an undergraduate student studying computer science at MIT.
+My interests include AI-ML, computer vision, full-stack software development, and green technology.
 I value working on projects for social, cultural, and environmental good.

 In my free time, I enjoy swimming, lifting, hiking, playing poker, and a good movie.
 I write about some of these things on this site too.